polarityio/postgresql/README.md

 ```

 In the above example, the value of hostname and location will be set as tags in the Polarity Overlay window.
 Any other returned columns will be displayed as details in the overlay window details block when clicking on the entity and expanding it.
 The default display is a table.

+## Installation Instructions

+Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).

 ## Polarity